 You will need a valid passport to study abroad.
 Your passport will be your primary source of identification abroad.
 We recommend that you make copies of the picture and signature pages of your passport and of your visa (if required for your program); leave a set with your family and bring a set abroad with you.
 It is always good to have copies of your passport in case of an emergency.

 If you do not currently have a U.S. passport, it is your responsibility to have a valid passport from your country of citizenship.
-Notify your SU Abroad counselor of your citizenship status and the type of passport you hold so you may be properly guided to acquire necessary visas for your time abroad.
+Notify your Syracuse Abroad counselor of your citizenship status and the type of passport you hold so you may be properly guided to acquire necessary visas for your time abroad.